sebsto/amplify-ios-getting-started/03_initialize_amplify.md

 ![Amplify iOS repo URL in Add Packages search bar](img/search-for-amplify-repo.png)

 3. Lastly, choose which of the libraries you want added to your project.
-For this tutorial, select Amplify, then click **Add Package**.
+For this tutorial, select **Amplify**, **AWSCognitoAuthPlugin**, **AWSAPIPlugin**, and **AWSS3StoragePlugin**, then click **Add Package**.

 ![AWS Amplify Package Products](img/amplify-package-product.png)

 ## Initialize Amplify at Runtime

-At runtime, the Amplify libraries require the Amplify configuration files generated by the CLI.
+At runtime, the Amplify libraries require the Amplify configuration files generated by the sandbox.

 1. Add the Amplify Configuration Files to our Project

-    Using the Finder, locate `awsconfiguration.json` and `amplifyconfiguration.json`at the root of your project directory.
-Drag 'n drop them into your Xcode project:
+    Using the Finder, locate `amplify_outputs.json` at the root of your project directory (generated by `npx ampx sandbox`).
+Drag and drop it into your Xcode project:

     ![Add Amplify Configuration Files to Xcode](img/03_10.gif)